Geometry

 • polygon (Polygon) – The input Shapely polygon to be buffered in WGS84 coordinates.
 Must be valid.

-• azimuth (float) – Angle of translation in degrees, measured clockwise from north.
+• azimuth (float) – Translation direction in degrees, measured clockwise from north.
+Will be wrapped to [-180, 180].

 Returns:

-The convex hull of the union of the two translated polygons in WGS84 coordinates.
+The union of the translated polygons in WGS84 coordinates.

 Return type: